ether-moon/activerecord-trilogy2rgeo-adapter/README.md

 ActiveRecord's usefulness stems from the way it automatically configures classes based on the database structure and schema.
 If a column in the database has an integer type, ActiveRecord automatically casts the data to a Ruby Integer.
-In the same way, the activerecord-trilogy2rgeo-adapter automatically casts spatial data to a corresponding RGeo data type.
+In the same way, the activerecord-trilogis-adapter automatically casts spatial data to a corresponding RGeo data type.

 RGeo offers more flexibility in its type system than can be